 Decades of military rule and oppression in Myanmar officially ended in 2011 with the introduction of a nominally civilian government.
-Despite ongoing conflict between the country’s diverse ethnic groups and the Myanmar Army in many regions, a cease-fire agreement was signed between the Chin State National Front and the Government on the 9th December 2012.
+Despite ongoing conflict between the country’s diverse ethnic groups and the Myanmar Army in many regions, a cease-fire agreement was signed between the Chin State National Front and the Government on 9th December 2012.
 This provides an opportunity to address long-standing political, military, ethnic, cultural, religious and human rights issues in the State.
-However, the widespread nature of prior abuses, their ongoing legacy and the multi-dimensional issues of poverty facing the Chin people, make for an extremely challenging environment.
+However, the widespread nature of prior abuses, their ongoing legacy and the multi-dimensional issues of poverty facing the Chin people mean life continues to be extremely challenging.

-Poor health and lack of access to medical care is a major concern in Chin State, with residents among the least healthy in the whole of Myanmar.
+Poor health and a lack of access to medical care are major concerns for the people of Chin State who are among the least healthy in the whole of Myanmar.
 Chin State has the highest incidence of malaria and diseases of the digestive system.
 The primary causes of death are from preventable and curable diseases such as pneumonia, diarrhoea and malaria.
-However, medicines are scarce and expensive, there is no fully functioning hospital in the region and less than one fifth of the necessary medical doctor positions are filled.
+Medicines are scarce and expensive, there is no fully functioning hospital in the region, and less than one fifth of the necessary medical doctor positions are filled.

-Pre-school coverage in Chin State is severely limited and the levels of supervision and teaching quality diverse, with 3 to 5-year-olds often receiving no training in their own ethnic language.
-These problems continue on into primary school and, combined with high levels of household poverty, contribute to a school drop out rate of 18% by 11 years of age.
+Pre-school education in Chin State is severely limited.
+Often, children aged 3-5 years receive no teaching in their own ethnic language.
+These problems continue into primary school and, combined with high levels of household poverty, contribute to a school drop-out rate of 18% by 11 years of age.

-The drop out rate is highest among the poorest, who rely on children to perform domestic and farming duties, collect fuel and water and care for younger siblings while parents work.
+The drop-out rate is highest amongst the poorest, who rely on children to perform domestic and farming duties, and to care for younger siblings while parents work.
 Poor households are also less likely to be able to cope with economic shocks resulting from loss of employment, illness or death.
-In rural areas, these factors, combined with lack of access to educational services, and exams often set in non-ethnic languages, contribute to only 8% of children passing their final exams at age 15, compared to 17.8% in urban areas.
+In rural areas, these factors, combined with lack of access to educational services, and exams that are often set in non-ethnic languages, contribute to only 8% of children passing their final exams at age 15, compared to 17.8% in urban areas.

-It is in this context of desperate poverty and oppression, in an isolated ethnic group, that Health and Hope aim to bring light to a broken world, through the provision of basic healthcare, education and community development projects.
+It is in this context of poverty and challenge that Health & Hope aims to enable positive change through healthcare, education and community development projects.